John R. Kane: Later years and legacy

 Kane retired to a farm in Logan County, Arkansas, but moved to Pennsylvania in 1987 to be near his son.
 He died at age 89 on May 29, 1996, while living at a Veterans Administration nursing home in Pennsylvania.
 He was buried at Arlington National Cemetery in Virginia weeks later, on June 18.

 On February 2, 1998, Barksdale Air Force Base named its B-52 combat crew training school after him.
 Kane was inducted into the Louisiana Military Hall of Fame in Abbeville, Louisiana, on November 13, 2010.
 On November 28, 2020, statues honoring Kane and Jack Lummus were unveiled near McLane Stadium on the campus of Baylor University.

-Awards and decorations

-Kane's decorations include the following: